 How to Apply

-Once the projects are announced, please complete the summer internship application.
-The application deadline is usually in late March.
+Please complete the summer internship application.
+The application deadline is Wednesday, March 27th.

 Students are encouraged to speak with the faculty mentors if you have questions about any of the research projects.